 When you are ready to launch your New Course, make sure that you approve your proposal on Curriculog.
 Please note that as soon as you have approved you course proposal, you no longer can make any additional changes.
 The departmental Curriculum Committee will review the proposal and if any further edits are necessary, they will be added by the chair of the Curriculum Committee.
 After the Curriculum Committee has approved your proposal, it will move up through the different Approval Steps displayed on the right column of the Curriculog webpage.

 Information on Course Description, Pre-/Corequisite(s), and Justification for New Course

 The description of a course explains the content such as texts/works, currents/ideas of scholarship/thought, etc. This is an example from a literature course in the Department of English: "A survey of the writings of major Colonial and Federalist American authors and a general consideration of the social and intellectual interests of the time."

 This sample description is rather brief because it is taken from the Undergraduate Catalog.
-A course description on a syllabus could be slightly longer.
+A course description on your syllabus can be written slightly longer.

 Course Pre-/ Corequisite(s)